udeyrishi/DigiCAD/Readme_for_submission.txt

 In cli.py:
 --> The command line uses cli_helper.py for the majority of its functionality.
 It has extensive help
     documentation in cli_help.txt.
-Refer to cli_help.txt for help in using the command line.
+Refer to cli_help.txt for help in using the command line, or use the 'help' command in the CLI itself.